rjwut/jestify/README.md

 });
 ```

 That wasn't so bad!
 Now let's write a test to make sure that `greetPromise()` rejects if you pass it an empty name.
-Normally, Jest will pass the test if the `Promise` resolves.
-However, we want the test to _fail_ if it resolves.
+There's a small detail to consider, though: if the `Promise` resolves without any assertions being executed, the test normally passes, but in this case we'd want it to _fail_.
 To handle this, we will tell Jest how many assertions we plan to make by using the `expect.assertions()` function.
 If the `Promise` settles and the number of assertions made doesn't match, the test will fail:

 ```js
 test('Passing in a blank name rejects', () => {